Benji0187/writing-test/README.md

 ## Create a Checkout Session

-This section describes the steps you must complete the create a Checkout Session.
+This section describes the steps you must complete to create a Checkout Session.

 1. [Gather the information needed to create a Checkout Session](#gather-information-for-payment-creation).
 1. [Start the Checkout Session](#start-the-checkout-session).